Vatican Library

 Even if you do not fall into one of those groups, there is a chance if you are willing to look at this Roman beauty.
 In reality, the public library collection has a particular range of books and artifacts that are available in the Vatican Museums.
 The old site of the library of its own, opened in the 14th century, now houses the 13 various rooms that make up the Vatican Library Museum.

-History of the Vatican Library
+History of The Vatican Library

 Origins